samphillips123/Project2/README.md

 - Have a thoughtfully styled app using a CSS framework.
 - Allow the user to access a settings page where they can pre-fill or modify dropdown options.
 This would remove the need for stings and allow for data consistency across the app.
 - Allow easy usability on different devices (mobile, tablet, desktop)

+### Next Steps
+- Finish cleaning up CSS design
+- Add login functionality
+- Add calculations with fields related to cost and budgeting.
+- Fix date formating
+- Update sorting of projects and materials
+- Update to a one-to-many relationship for models instead of a single model.